liberapay/liberapay.com/README.md

 =============

 We use SCSS, with files stored in `scss/`.
-Out of the box, your Gittip installation will use the stylesheet from production, per the `CSS_HREF` setting in `local.env`.
-If you want to modify styles then you should install [sass](http://sass-lang.com/) and change CSS_HREF in your `local.env` to `/assets/-/gittip.css`.
+Out of the box, your Gittip installation will use the stylesheet from production, per the `GITTIP_CSS_HREF` setting in `local.env`.
+If you want to modify styles then you should install [sass](http://sass-lang.com/) and change `GITTIP_CSS_HREF` in your `local.env` to `/assets/-/gittip.css`.
 That will route to `www/assets/%version/gittip.css.spt`, which is a simplate that shells out to `sass` to dynamically generate the stylesheet on each request.
+The `-` prevents HTTP caching.
+Sass does its own caching on disk so it's performant enough for development (in production we route through a CDN so the origin only gets hit once per new version).

 Testing [![Testing](https://secure.travis-ci.org/gittip/www.gittip.com.png)](http://travis-ci.org/gittip/www.gittip.com)